 Written by Phil Bray on 05/07/18

-In fact, we believe they are so important that we advocate running a client survey before embarking on any major project, such as making significant changes to your business, developing a marketing strategy or building a new website.
+In fact, we believe they are so important that we advocate running client surveys before embarking on any major project, such as making significant changes to your business, developing a marketing strategy or building a new website.

 You can read more about why they are so useful by clicking here.

 So, if now’s the time to take the plunge and ask your clients for their views, we must establish how to produce an effective survey; one that clients will respond to and will, in turn, give you the information you need.

 Until you understand what you want to achieve, it’s impossible to move forward.